alphagov/frontend/docs/building_blocks_for_flexible_content.md

 A hero block renders a vertical column of blocks in a two-thirds-width block on the lower-left of a full-width image.
 Like the featured block, it uses a picture element to allow multiple image versions for different devices.

+As hero images are intended to be decorative, it's not possible to configure them with alt text.

 ##### Example

 The YAML structure for hero images is slightly different depending on whether you're looking at the content item in Content Store (or a hardcoded YAML block which has to match the Content Store format), or in Whitehall.